oshied/protocol-forge/osmosis/README.md

-# Distroless container build for Osmosis
+# Distroless container build for osmosis